Rapier Activities at Gulf Wars

 - All fighters are required to have read and understood these Gulf Wars conventions prior to inspection.
 Copies will be available at rapier point.

 - Fighters should make an effort to be inspected by a marshal from their home kingdom.
-If they are unable to, they may be inspected to Society standards.
+If they are unable to, they may be inspected to society standards.

 - Inspection stickers must be worn prominently on masks or helmets.
+Only GW inspection stickers may be used.
+Kingdom specific inspection stickers are not valid.

 - Inspections must be performed by marshals designated by the RMiC only.